The Psychology of Colour Harmony - How Colours Affect Our Emotions

 Black and white are classic and beautiful, and they can make you feel like things are simple.
 If these colours are used right, they can give a website a beautiful and professional look.

-Color Harmony in Web Design
+Colour Harmony in Web Design

 Now that we've talked about how different colours make us feel, let's talk about how they work together.
 The goal of colour balance is to create a piece that is both beautiful and makes you feel something.
 By following these rules, you can make sure that the colours on your website look good together.

-1. The Color Wheel
+1. The Colour Wheel

 Students of art and design have been using the colour wheel for a long time.
 Red, blue, and yellow are the primary colours.
 Green, orange, and purple are the secondary colours, and tertiary colours are made by mixing two nearby secondary colours.
 Using the colour wheel, you can put together colour schemes that look good and work well together.

-Complementary Colors
+Complementary Colours

 Simply put, complementary colours are those that are opposite each other on the colour wheel.
 When they are put together, they make a striking difference that helps draw attention to certain parts.
 Some colour pairings, such as green and blue or orange and red, can be quite shocking.

-Analogous Colors
+Analogous Colours

 On the colour wheel, colours that are alike are next to each other.
 They help everyone get along and work together in peace.
 In web design, using colours that are similar to each other can help make a design that looks good and flows well.

-Triadic Colors
+Triadic Colours

 To make a triadic colour scheme, pick three colours that are directly across from each other on the colour wheel.
 This gives it a look that is lively and interesting.
 But triadic colours shouldn't be used too much so they don't overwhelm the viewer.